Karpicjusz/cakeManager/README.md

  *   **Layer View:** When you are on steps related to internal components (Sponge, Creme, Gelly, Crisp), the visualization will switch to a "layer view" showing a cross-section of your cake with the selected colors for each layer.
 This helps you visualize the internal composition.

  ### Price Calculator

- Currently, the price calculator is a placeholder.
+ *   Currently, the price calculator is a placeholder.
 Pricing functionality is planned for future updates.
+ *   Note: Selecting two creme flavours does not currently affect the placeholder price.

  ## 🤝 Contributing